import { useForm } from '@uhg-abyss/web/hooks/useForm';Usage

 Additional documentation

-This package can ensure you are using the same version of React Hook Form across your application and can also be used to grab type information directly.
-Here is an example below:
+This package ensures you are using the same version of React Hook Form across the application and can also be used to grab type information directly.

-**Note: ** You should be using Abyss's useForm hook when using Abyss componenets and not react hook forms.
+Note: You should be using Abyss's useForm hook when using Abyss components and not React Hook Form's.

 interface FormData { firstName: string; lastName: string;}